Overview of Sericulture

 Central Silk Board’s support services to Tamil Nadu

-· With its nested units Central Silk Board undertakes Regional specific researches, produce and distribute silkworm seed materials, conduct field trials, transfer the technologies developed in the Research Station to the field and improve the quality aspects of cocoon and silk.
+· With its nested units Central Silk Board undertakes Regional specific research, produce and distribute silkworm seed, conduct field trials, transfer the technologies developed in the Research Station to the field and improve the quality aspects of cocoon and silk.

 · Training staff, farmers, reelers, etc., as per specific needs.

 · For some of the schemes under implementation in Tamil Nadu, Central Silk Board is assisting the State by providing 50% of the funds required for the schemes.

 · About 16,481 farmers are practicing sericulture, cultivating 26,698 acres of mulberry.
 They are involved in the production of cocoons, the raw material for the production of silk.